 - encourages tolerance and empathy

 - creates stronger bonds between co-workers

 Small business or start-up owners need to maximize their resources and avoid the expense associated with these outcomes.

 What Are the Different Conflict Management Styles?

 One size doesn’t fit all when it comes to conflict resolution.
-Each workplace, so managers need to figure out which strategies are most appropriate for the issue at hand and the parties involved.
+Each workplace and situation is different, so managers need to figure out which strategies are most appropriate for the issue at hand and for the team member involved.

 However, research shows that conflict management strategies generally fall under five conflict management styles:

-- Avoiding Style.
-This style tries to avoid the whole conflict management process by simply ignoring issues or removing the source of the conflict.
+This style aims to avoid the whole conflict management process by simply ignoring issues or removing the source of the conflict.
 The conflict is swept under the rug which can sometimes make things worse.
 It may be helpful if an employee can benefit from taking a break from certain projects or tasks.